Measures the total amount of antibodies that suggest infection or prior vaccination with the Hepatitis A virus.

 What do the results mean?

-It is important to note that it may take some time after exposure to Hep A virus for your body to generate antibodies to the virus.
+It is important to note that it may take some time after exposure to Hepatitis A virus for your body to generate antibodies to the virus.
 This means that even if your test result is negative, if you think you may have been recently exposed to the Hepatitis A virus then you should likewise follow up with your physician to discuss what steps should be taken next, if any.